skaes/logjam-tools/specs/producer_protocol.md

 in the four frame sequence so that the incoming data can be forwarded without reordering.
 The order of the remaining fields has historical reasons.

+The ping message can be sent by the client to verify that it has a proper connection to the server.
+The server answers directly with a pong message.
+This dialog can be used by clients during start up, shut down or any time in between and is especially useful if the ZeroMQ client implementation does not support setting a linger period on ZeroMQ sockets.

 ### Data frames